-CHRISTOPHER OLDFATHER has devoted himself to the performance of contemporary music for over twenty years.
-He has participated in innumerable world premiere performances, featuring every possible combination of instruments, in cities all over America.
-He has been a member of Collage New Music since 1979 and New York City's Parnassus since 1997.
-He also performs with the Met Chamber Ensemble and is keyboard chair of the American Composers Orchestra.
-He appears regularly in Chicago and has joined singers and instrumentalists of all kinds in recitals throughout the United States.
-In 1986 he presented his recital debut in Carnegie Recital Hall, which then closed immediately for renovations.
-Since then he has pursued a career as a freelance musician, which has taken him as far afield as Moscow and Tokyo and has seen him play virtually every sort of keyboard ever made, including the Chromelodeon.
-He is widely known for his expertise on the harpsichord and is one of the leading interpreters of contemporary works for that instrument.
-As a soloist Mr. Oldfather has appeared with the New York Philharmonic, the New World Symphony, and Ensemble Modern in Frankfurt, Germany.
-He has collaborated with the conductor Robert Craft and can be heard on several of his recordings.
+CHRISTOPHER OLDFATHER has devoted himself to the performance of twentieth-century music for more than thirty years.
+He has participated in innumerable world-premiere performances, in every possible combination of instruments, in cities all over America.
+The Westchester Philharmonic's Principal Keyboardist for twenty-two years, he has also been a member of Boston's Collage New Music since 1979, New York City's Parnassus since 1997, appears regularly in Chicago, and as a collaborator has joined singers and instrumentalists of all kinds in recitals throughout the United States.
+In 1986 he presented his recital debut in Carnegie Recital Hall, and since then he has pursued a career as a freelance musician.
+This work has taken him as far afield as Moscow and Tokyo, and he has worked on every sort of keyboard ever made, even including the Chromelodeon.
+He is widely known for his expertise on the harpsichord, and is one of the leading interpreters of twentieth-century works for that instrument.
+As a soloist he has appeared with the MET Chamber Players, the San Francisco Symphony, and Ensemble Modern in Frankfurt, Germany.
 His recording of Elliott Carter's violin-piano Duo with Robert Mann was nominated for two Grammy Awards in 1990.
+He has collaborated with the conductor Robert Craft, and can be heard on several of his recordings.

 Christopher Oldfather was nominated for a 2010 Grammy in the Best Chamber Music Performance category for Schoenberg: String Quartets Nos.
 3 & 4 with the Fred Sherry String Quartet.